Maybe you've seen it on TV, or maybe it's happened to you. The police bring out the K9s in order to sniff for drugs or other contraband.

 If the dog signals that it has found something, then the police have probable cause to search your vehicle.
 If they find contraband, they can arrest and charge you.

-If arrested, you should contact a South Florida criminal defense attorney right away.
+If arrested, you should contact a Miami-Dade County criminal defense attorney right away.
 Like many areas of search and seizure, a dog sniff can be challenged in court.

 The reliability of the K9 must be strong in order for a drug sniff to be upheld.
 Police officers keep logs of the dog's performance in the field, indicating the correlation between the dog's singaling and the dog's successfully locating drugs.
 If a dog has not performed well in the field, or has mistakenly signaled when there was no contraband, then the court may throw out the dog sniff, thus invalidating your arrest.